 • Swelling/inflammation

-If you are experiencing any of the above symptoms and suspect you are experiencing contact dermatitis you should immediately wash the affected area with warm water and mild soap to remove any allergens or irritants.
-If symptoms do not improve after a few days or are near your lungs, eyes, mouth or nasal passage, you should seek immediate attention from a medical professional.
+If you notice you are experiencing any of the symptoms mentioned above and suspect you are experiencing contact dermatitis, you should immediately wash the affected area with warm water and gentle soap to remove any allergens or irritants.
+If your symptoms do not improve within a few days or are near your lungs, eyes, mouth, or nasal passage, you should seek immediate attention from a medical professional.

 Fever or oozing blisters are signs you may have an infection, so it’s important to seek treatment quickly to prevent spreading.